 Though infrequent, the quick-release buckle can be knocked in a way that allows it to come undone.

-The durability of this otherwise impressive, feature-packed belt is the unit's weakest link.
+The durability of this otherwise impressive, feature-packed belt is lacking.

 Affordably priced, durable, and adjustable, this item is a good fit for the part-time handyperson.
-With two large, one medium and two small pockets as well as one tool loop, you can carry a small but versatile assortment of tools.
+With 2 large, 1 medium, and 2 small pockets as well as 1 tool loop, you can carry a small but versatile assortment of tools.

 Depending on your build and the task at hand, the long pouch may occasionally get in the way.